Tueftler-py/micropython-rp2040-joystick/README.md

 ## Usage

-Please run this file the first time directly to calibrate the joystick (calibrations is saved in the same file).
+Please run this file the first time directly to calibrate the joystick (calibrations will be saved into the same file).

 ```python
 from joystick import Joystick